gaurabdg/maximal-biclique-enumeration/README.md

 ## Usage Instructions:

-Run the JAR file with the binary matrix file and the type of algorithm(standard/improved) as arguments:
+Run the JAR file with the adjacency matrix filepath and the type of algorithm(standard/improved) as arguments:

-`java -jar MBEA.jar filename.txt  _algorithm type_`
+`java -jar MBEA.jar path_to/filename.txt  _algorithm type_`

 ### To test: